LeoBlanchette/PuggosWorldSDK/README.md

 ## A Modding Assistant for Unturned
 Documentation: https://github.com/LeoBlanchette/PuggosWorldSDK/wiki

+## UPDATE 9/24
+Special thanks to Sultan(https://github.com/elsultaan) https://steamcommunity.com/id/antoniohhhh/ He has made some very creative contributions to this SDK which are much appreciated.

 Video tutorials: https://www.youtube.com/watch?v=I9Im_UFfoPM&list=PLudU__BG5BNsGnENzvocB-UysATsihs7w

 The PuggosWorldSDK aims to help in some of the more laborious tasks of mod-making, such as: